Elliott Bay Trail in Interbay to reopen Saturday along Expedia’s new campus

 A pedestrian bridge, designed during the Amgen era to look like a DNA molecule’s double helix and equipped with an elevator, crosses the railroad tracks along Elliott Avenue West, providing access to the trail.

-The bike path is owned and maintained by Expedia but open to the public, similar to Amazon’s Seventh Avenue cycle track.
+The bike and walking path is owned and maintained by Expedia but open to the public, similar to Amazon’s Seventh Avenue cycle track.

 The city made two specific requirements in approving the trail redevelopment: Separate pedestrians and bicyclists on the path and soften the bend in the sharp turn.
 Other improvements that were made, such landscaping and seating, were not required.

 An opening celebration will be held Saturday, with coffee and doughnuts, as a way to thank cyclists and pedestrians who navigated path closures for 13 months.
-Expedia staff will be on hand to answer questions about company’s impacts in the area.
+Expedia staff will be on hand to answer questions about the company’s impacts in the area.

 “We took away the path for a few months.
 Now we want to welcome people back and introduce Expedia Group to the neighborhood,” company spokesman Josh deBerge said.

 The Expedia campus features a large parking garage with space for 2,300 cars.
-But the company said it encouraging commuting options other than driving, and it has built 400 bike-parking spaces and is providing on-site bike mechanic.
+But the company said it is encouraging commuting options other than driving, and it has built 400 bike-parking spaces and is providing an on-site bike mechanic.

 As a replacement to parking that was available on 16th Avenue, 30 public spaces will be available in the new parking structure, free of charge.